-Rikihana Clark (Riki) found Victim Support when he went looking for something to offset his high-pressure position with one of New Zealand's biggest commercial entities.
+Rikihana (Riki) found Victim Support when he went looking for something to offset his high-pressure position with one of New Zealand's biggest commercial entities.

 "I saw an opportunity to make a difference and not be measured in Key Performance Indicators," says Riki.

 Riki does a weekend shift each week on Auckland's North Shore.
 To develop his skills, he completed the initial training programme as well as specialist training in family harm, sexual violence, homicide and suicide.
 "Being raised and living the majority of my life on the North Shore I wanted to make a difference in the community.
 I read a story about Victim Support and the role they played in the community, and instantly felt a connection to the work they do."

 He recalls a callout early on that highlighted the importance of the service for victims of crime and trauma.

 "I was asked to attend a visit to notify the family of a sudden death.
 I remember waiting with the Police for our client to come home.
 When they pulled into the driveway and saw us, their mouth dropped – knowing that something had happened.

 “That incident gave me much more of a sense of the impact that these events have on people.
 It made me realise the role we're there to play."